 — Howard Hendrick

-can they truly replace our personal, prayerful reflection, and meditation of the Bible passage?
+truly replace our personal, prayerful reflection, and meditation of the Bible passage?

 Is getting the right answer,